100 Years of Fashion

 Hilary Waugh, from Bailiffgate, who has led the team curating the exhibition said ‘we are thrilled to have been loaned such fabulous clothes to share with the public.
 I know like me, visitors will love being up so close that you can study the designs and see every stitch, bead and detail’.
 Volunteer Jane Mann said ‘fashion provides a fascinating glimpse into our social history from rebellion to convention through austerity and extravagance: exploring our individuality and sexuality from Virginia Woolf to Madonna via David Bowie.
 And then I see a vintage outfit and think did I really wear that!’

-There will also be plenty for children to do.
+There is also plenty for children to do.
 Our volunteers have created children’s activities around the theme of dressing up and fashion suitable for all ages.
+There's our special "fashion" mouse hunt around the town and the museum.
 Watch out also for our super Family Thursdays throughout the school holidays.
 It really will be fun for all the family!

 NB : Group visits can also be arranged.
 Take time to see the exhibition as part of a group visit, (minimum size 15) when the museum is usually closed to the public.
 Book the museum for your club, or group of friends, on Mondays, and late afternoons /early evenings on other days of the week, throughout the exhibition period.
 Specialists talks from our exhibition curator can also be arranged to enhance visits.
 Refreshments available in the museum, for group bookings.
 We are located next to The Cookie Jar, Northumberland’s latest premier restaurant, where top quality lunches, teas and evening meals can be taken.
 Look out for special offers over the summer.